 After opening the page for the May Challenge, you will begin filling in the required information for registration.
 It is crucial that, when entering your details, you also include the payment information (see the example in the attached screenshot).

-This year, for CU, it is only possible to pay with your own funds.
+This year, at CU, it is only possible to pay with your own funds.

 At the same time, it’s important to indicate which organization you are registering for.
 In our case, select the organization type “School” and then “Univerzita Karlova” (see the example in the attached screenshot).
 With this setting, the kilometers you ride will be counted centrally toward CU.